 As a family we lean toward the paleo end of the spectrum, and we feel our best when we do.
 We’re not fanatical about it, though, and will never turn down cookies on our doorstep.
-It hasn’t always been that way and you may notice it in the older recipes on my site.
+We have made a gradual change toward paleo over several years and you may notice it in the older, wheat/dairy-heavy recipes on my site.
 (Here’s why.)
+I’m in the process of cleaning out my archives and revamping old recipes, but that project will take a while.
 If you’re interesting in making positive changes to your diet, but not quite ready for a paleo plunge, try reading my Staying Whole in a Processed World series.

 I started Perry’s Plate in Feb 2008 as a way to easily access and share our most favorite recipes, and it has blossomed into something that I never expected — a creative outlet for myself and a community of supportive friends and food-lovers.

 I contributed to Pioneer Woman’s Tasty Kitchen Blog for five years and now contribute to Pioneer Woman: Food & Friends.
 I also finished writing a cookbook at the end of 2016 that will be published Summer 2017.
 (EEK!)
 It’s called The Big Book of Paleo Slow Cooking, and you can read more about that here: About the Book.